sazzouz/amls-20-21/README.md

 o the packages required to run your code (e.g. numpy, scipy, etc.).
 The recommend format for README file is markdown (.md). .txt is acceptable too.

+## Results

+- After running the code in the main.py file, a results folder will be generated for to provide a single location to review the analysis of each task